Need help finding treatment? Speak with an advisor: (888) 289-4333 — Free & Confidential

 Insurance for Rehab: Common Questions

 Most inpatient residential treatment facilities accept PPO (Preferred Provider Organization) insurance plans.
 PPO plans offer out-of-network coverage, which means you can access treatment at facilities beyond your insurer's contracted network.
-HMO plans typically only cover outpatient addiction treatment, and Medicaid coverage for inpatient rehab varies significantly by state.
-If you need inpatient care and don't have a PPO, a licensed insurance broker can help you find one — often with enrollment available within days.
+HMO plans typically only cover outpatient addiction treatment.
+If you need inpatient care and have an HMO or no insurance, a licensed insurance broker can help you find a PPO plan — often with enrollment available within days.

 Inpatient residential treatment typically costs $10,000 to $30,000 for a 30-day program without insurance, depending on the facility, location, and level of care.
 Medical detox alone can cost $2,000 to $5,000.
 With PPO insurance, your out-of-pocket cost may drop to $1,000 to $5,000 depending on your deductible and coinsurance.
 This is why finding the right insurance plan before entering treatment can save thousands of dollars.